Table of contents

 Additional tips for sending large videos on WhatsApp

-- If you are sending a video to a group chat, make sure the group chat has not reached its maximum file size limit
+- Check size limits in group chats—if you are sending a video to a group chat, make sure the group chat has not reached its maximum file size limit

-- If you are sending a video to a contact who is not in your contacts list, you will need to add them to your contacts list before you can send them the video
+- Save the recipient’s number—if you are sending a video to a contact who is not in your contacts list, you will need to add them to your contacts list before you can send them the video

-- If you are having trouble sending a video, try restarting your phone or reinstalling the WhatsApp app
+- Try basic troubleshooting—if you are having trouble sending a video, try restarting your phone or reinstalling the WhatsApp app

 Send full-quality large videos on WhatsApp, with Dropbox

-Whether you’re sending a copy of a finished edit or sharing a work in progress for collaboration, Dropbox has you covered when sending long videos on WhatsApp—whatever your needs.
+Whether you’re sending a copy of a finished edit or sharing a work in progress for collaboration, you can maintain video quality and bypass file size limits on WhatsApp by sending long videos with Dropbox.

 To get started, either share a link from your Dropbox cloud storage or head over to Dropbox Transfer and start adding files.